raheem2901/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory in a long format
+Write a script that display current directory contents in a long format